 Clever spatial design with clear zoning, efficient traffic flow, and attractive decor are all fundamental elements of a good interior design.
 They should match your theming and story, fulfil specific purposes and support the function of dedicated areas.
 Guests and staff should be able to circulate smoothly without frustration, while tactical arrangements of shops and amenities will help you generate more revenue.

 When developing a hotel concept, you need to pay attention to its visual, verbal and sensorial aspects.
-Layout, decor, sound & vision are some of the components that build a unique identity of the place.
+Layout, sound & vision are some of the components that build a unique identity of the place.
 While it may be hard or even virtually impossible to offer something that your guests haven’t individually experienced before, achieving uniqueness through an authentic blend of elements is a different story.

 Visual identity affects your guests’ perception of the hotel’s overall value.
 It doesn’t start at the entrance but rather from the moment, a guest opens your website.
 Consistent appeal throughout all channels, social networks, and the hotel itself, will connect your story with the minds of your customers on a deeper level.
 Use the scents and sounds to round up the experience, and wrap it all up in mindful details.

-People & Management: It’s What Makes the Connections
+Building a Stellar Team: It’s What Makes the Connections

 Hiring hotel staff is more than just finding some labour.
 The first step would be to find the operator that can provide you with the desired services matching the company values.
 In addition, they will provide a significant amount of knowledge and tips to ensure the hotel will run smoothly.
 In a successful hotel concept, the staff should share some similarities with your hotel guests, which would help them identify with the place faster.
 For instance, an average luxury hotel visitor will hardly relate with the young hipster-looking, tattooed bartender – but in a youth-oriented urban hostel, such an employee would probably be considered an asset.